kshitizkhanal7/jekyll-now/_posts/2018-03-18-Why-Mapping-is-more-than-just-making-Maps.md

-## Why Mapping is more than just making maps

 As a result of my work at KLL, reflections on my experiences, and conversations with Chip that acted as a trigger for me to write this post.

 Global movement, Armchair contributions